 "Give him to me Yorky.
 I'll make short work of him.
 He's led me on a right merry chase for the last half hour."

-"I'll show you, it doesn't pay to lead old Ruby Skipworth on a long merry chase Mr. Rooster."
+"I'll show you, it doesn't pay to lead old Nellie Skipworth on a long merry chase Mr. Rooster."

 "That slowed ya down a bit sport, didn't it!"